Rubus ellipticus: Description

 The golden Himalayan raspberry is a large shrub with stout stems or canes that can grow to up to 4.5 m in length.
-Its leaves are trifoliate, being composed of three elliptic or obovate leaflets typically growing to between 5 and 10 cm in length.
+Its leaves are trifoliate, with three elliptic or obovate leaflets typically growing to 5-10 cm long.
 The leaves are green, with the underside being lighter in colouration, and the leaf surface is covered in downy hairs.

-Its flowers small and are composed of five white petals, with the flowers being arranged in clusters of multiple flowers.
+Its flowers are small and composed of five white petals, with the flowers being arranged in clusters of multiple flowers.
 In the Himalayas, it typically blooms between the months of February and April, whilst on the slopes of Mount Gede located on the western side of the island of Java in Indonesia, it can flower every three months, but its peak season is on April.
 Its fruit are sweet, detachable, and highly sought after by birds and elephants.

 Rubus ellipticus is sweet to the taste, though it is not commonly harvested for domestic use.
 The fruit perishes quickly after plucking from the thorny bush.